 ELNO has the meaning given to it in the ECNL.

+ELNO Service Fees means fees charged by the ELNO to a Subscriber for access to, and use of, the ELN.

-ELNO System means the ELNO’s systems for facilitating the preparation of Electronic Workspace Documents relevant to a Conveyancing Transaction, the financial settlement of a Conveyancing Transaction (if any) and the presentation for Lodgment of electronic Documents at a Land Registry, and includes the ELN.
+ELNO System means the ELNO’s systems for facilitating the preparation of Electronic Workspace Documents relevant to a Conveyancing Transaction, the financial settlement of a Conveyancing Transaction (if any) and the presentation for Lodgment of electronic Registry Instruments or other electronic Documents at a Land Registry, and includes the ELN.

+Equivalent Basis means equivalence:

+by using the same terms and conditions relating to price or the same method of ascertaining price; and

+by using the same application programming interfaces, other interfaces and technologies; and

+by using the same processes and systems in providing access to, or use of, the ELN; and

+in relation to the development of new application programming interfaces, other interfaces and technologies of the ELN or enhancing the ELN’s functionality and capabilities; and

+in relation to other terms and conditions for supplying access to, or use of, the ELN.

 Essential Recommendations means those written recommendations of an Independent Expert the implementation of which are expressed to be essential by the Independent Expert and which an ELNO is required to implement under these Operating Requirements.

 Financial Year has the meaning given to it in the ECNL.